oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 format with a character encoding of UTF-8 in the HTTP request body:

 "client_id":
-: REQUIRED if the client is not authenticating with the authorization server and if no `auth_session` is included.
+: REQUIRED, unless the client is authenticating to the authorization server in a manner that unambiguously identifies the client, or the request includes an `auth_session` value associated with an existing session from which the authorization server can determine the client identity.
+The client MAY include `client_id` even when one of these conditions applies and the authorization server MAY validate that it is consistent with the identified client.

 "scope":
 : OPTIONAL.
 The OAuth scope defined in {{RFC6749}}.